alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-29-evidence-on-invalidity-christian-creed.md

 hijri: Dhul-Hijjah 8, 1441 AH
 lang: en
 locale: en
-excerpt: "Christianity was distorted and beliefs of Shirk invaded it, such as believing that Jesus Christ is Allah's Son, Allah Himself, or the third Ilah (God).
+summary: "Christianity was distorted and beliefs of Shirk invaded it, such as believing that Jesus Christ is Allah's Son, Allah Himself, or the third Ilah (God).
 It is a false religion."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz